 - 1/3 cup chopped cilantro

-- Spread the dal out on a large plate and pick it over for any rocks or pebbles.
+- Spread the dal out on a large plate and pick it over for any little stones.
 Then wash it with cold water in a fine-meshed sieve for a minute.

 - Put the dal in a heavy bottomed pot and add two cups of cold water.
 Bring to a simmer.
 Then cover the pot partially and turn the flame down to medium and let it simmer and cook for about 15 to 20 minutes till the dal is really soft.
+Dal with skin takes a little longer.
 Add more water if needed.
 Mung dal sticks to the bottom and burns easily so make sure the heat is not too high and that the dal simmers gently.
 Stir it well periodically.

-- When the dal is cooked, stir well while mashing it with the spoon.
+- When the dal is cooked, use a stick blender or whisk to mix it.
 It should become a puree.
-Add the remaining water, curry leaves, and salt.
+Add the remaining water as needed, curry leaves, and salt.
 Stir and bring to simmer again.
 You may need more water depending on how high the flame was earlier and the size of the pot.
 It should be the consistency of a marinara sauce.
 Some like it thinner, some thicker!

 - Turn the heat off the dal.
 Heat oil in a small saucepan or a large ladle.
 Add the cumin seeds and cloves to the hot oil and heat till the cumin turns a darker shade of brown.
 This only takes a few seconds and be careful not to burn the cumin.
 Carefully add the ginger, minced hot pepper, and turmeric.
-Stir them all in with the hot oil and cook for 10-15 seconds.
+I like to add the chopped cilantro to the oil as my son does not like fresh cilantro–it tastes soapy to some people.
+Cooking it removes that “soapiness”.
+Stir them all in with the hot oil and cook for 30 seconds.

 - Carefully put the mixture in the hot dal.
 Squeeze in the juice of the lime.
-Add the cilantro.
+Add the cilantro if using it now.
 Serve hot with rice, roti, and vegetables.

 Serves 6.
 Preparation time: 5 minutes.
 Cooking time: 20-25 minutes.